 Reporting Accessibility Barriers

-If you experience any barrier which prevents you from accessing or participating in any University program, activity, service , or event; please let us know by completing the Campus Accessibility Concern form or contacting your campus ADA Coordinator.
+If you experience any barrier that prevents you from accessing or participating in any University program, activity, service, or event; please let us know by completing the Campus Accessibility Concern form or contacting your campus ADA Coordinator.

 Purdue University has a simple and anonymous method of reporting concerns about unethical or illegal behavior, suspected fraud, waste, issues of academic integrity or scholastic misconduct, or misuse of University assets, as well as regulatory noncompliance.
 Call 1-866-818-2620 or click Purdue Hotline.